ronshnapp/MyPTV/Readme.md

 ##### Installation:

-Open your terminal and change directory to the path of the code:
+1) Open your terminal and change directory to the path of the code:
 	`cd path/to/myptv`

-Then, build the package by insert the following command in your terminal:
+2) Build the package by insert the following command in your terminal:
 	`python setup.py bdist_wheel`

-Finally, we use pip to install by using the following command:
+3) Finally, we use pip to install by using the following command:
 	`pip install ./dist/wheelfile.whl`

-Optionally, the basic 3D model can be tested using pytest:
+4) Optionally, parts of the code can be tested using pytest:
-	`python setup.py pytest`
+	`pytest ./tests/ -W ignore::RuntimeWarning`

-Once, this is done, you can import MyPTV in your python code as usual.
+5) Once this is done we are ready to go!
+You can now import MyPTV in your python code as usual.
 For example:
 	`import myptv.imaging_mod`
+or
+   `from myptv import imaging_mod`

 ## How to start?